Janid: Career

 Janid moved back to New York City in 2005 where she spent many years in Queens developing her style.
 During her time in New York she released a handful of independent albums that failed to achieve commercial success.
-She performed at several venues from dive bars to Webster Hall and she performed twice at the Puerto Rican Day Parade.
+She performed at several venues from dive bars to Webster Hall, and she performed twice at the Puerto Rican Day Parade.

 Janid has collaborated with many renowned artists including Frankie Cutlass, Michael Stuart and DJ Baron Lopez.
-She also performed in Arthur Hanlon's Encanto del Caribe TV special alongside Marc Anthony, Laura Pausini, Natalia Jiménez, Cheo Feliciano and Bernie Williams.
+She performed in Arthur Hanlon's Encanto del Caribe TV special alongside Marc Anthony, Laura Pausini, Natalia Jiménez, Cheo Feliciano and Bernie Williams.